rbergen/udproxy/proxy/README.md

    make
    ```

-   This will first build the IXWebSocket library and then the `udproxy` executable in the project root.
+   This will build the `udproxy` executable.

 ## Running